sei-curiosity/hw-week08day02-03-lifecycle-events-axios/README.md

 -  Write `onChange` function to update form object property
 -  Add state of signedInEmail that starts as null
 -  Write `onSubmit` function to add form object to signedIn state and only show memes and meme form if they are signed in

+# Week08Day03

+- Using Axios instead of using an array of data provided, Use the following link to pull the data.
+- It should have the possiblity of adding topText and bottomText to the random image that gets displayed from the api.

+### On Completion
+- Send a pull request using "Solution for Week08Day03"

+# Total time for both Labs: 2 Days